Last updated: July 4th, 2022

 (iii) Will be performed by independent third party security professionals at the data processor’s selection and expense.

 At the data controller’s written request and without charge, the data processor will provide the data controller with a confidential summary of the report (“Summary Report”) so the data controller can reasonably verify the data processor’s compliance with the security and audit obligations under this DPA.
-The Summary Report will constitute the data processor’s confidential information under the confidentiality provisions of the data processor's Saas-agreement.
+The Summary Report will constitute the data processor’s confidential information under the confidentiality provisions of the data processor's SaaS-agreement.

 D.1.
 Compliance with Clause 6.6.